signalfx/splunk-otel-collector/instrumentation/README.md

 This variable is set directly from the `service_name` attribute in the config.

 _Meta: link to docs about how service name is used and why it's required._

-#### OTEL_EXPORTER_OTLP_ENDPOINT

-This environment variable tells the auto-instrumentation jar where to send traces.
-Defaults to `http://localhost:4317`.

-This variable is set directly from the optional `exporter_otlp_endpoint` attribute in the config.

 #### OTEL_RESOURCE_ATTRIBUTES